Braves vs. Mets Player Props Betting Odds

-The Atlanta Braves host the New York Mets at Truist Park on Tuesday at 7:20 PM ET.
-Those looking to place a player prop bet can find odds for Ronald Acuna Jr., Pete Alonso and others in this contest.
+Those looking to place a player prop wager can find odds on Ronald Acuna Jr., Pete Alonso and others in the Atlanta Braves-New York Mets matchup at Truist Park on Wednesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!